 - Potentially longer waiting times due to the high demand (appointments, visits) if the complaint is not acute, or shorter doctor-patient sessions.

 A doctor of one’s choice (known as ‘Wahlarzt’) does not have a contract with a health insurance fund and bills the treatment costs directly to their patients.
-Up to 80 % of the costs which a panel doctor would receive for the same services can be claimed back from the health insurance, provided it is a scientifically recognized treatment.
+Up to 80 % of the costs which a panel doctor would receive for the same services can be claimed back from the health insurance, provided all requirements are met.
 As there are many exemptions, the actual reimbursement from the health insurance fund is often only 20 % to 30 % of the list price for the treatment.

 + More time for discussing the diagnosis